uosjapuelks/tp/docs/DeveloperGuide.md

 Step 1:

-This execution of this step is initiated by Fridget.
+The execution of this step is initiated by Fridget.

 Step 2 & 3:

-If the user double confirms the reset command, the resetList() function is called in the IngredientList and resets the ingredient list by overwriting it with a new ingredient list.
+If the user double confirms the reset command, the resetList() method is called in the IngredientList and resets the ingredient list by overwriting it with a new ingredient list.

 Step 4 & 5:

-The printResetMessage() function is called in the Ui which prints a message stating that the ingredient list has been reset.
+The printResetMessage() method is called in the Ui which prints a String stating that the ingredient list has been reset.

+Step 6:

+The execution of the execute() method ends.

 ### Listing Items In Fridget